apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 Serialize the editor to an array of items, exactly as expected for storage in an area.
 ### onInterval()
+Called every 5 seconds.
+Default version checks for empty areas and autosaves if needed in appropriate cases.
+### prepareAutosaveRequest()
+Returns a JSON-friendly object ready for submission to the `save-area` route, if the area is autosaving, has modifications when compared to `self.previousData` and is present in the DOM.
+In all other circumstances this method returns `null`.
+Calling code should set `self.previousData` to the `items` property of the returned object, if and only if it succeeds in actually saving the data.
+This ensures that retries are made automatically in the event of network errors.
 ### saveIfNeeded(*sync*, *callback*)
 If the area editor believes its content has changed, send it to the save-area route.
-If `sync` is true, make a synchronous AJAX call (this should ONLY be used as a last-ditch save when the page is being closed; async calls fail at that point).
+If `sync` is true, make a synchronous AJAX call (for bc only; we now use the saveAllIfNeededAndUnlock method of the areas module singleton for faster synchronous saves on page unload).

 `callback` is optional and is invoked when the work is complete, or immediately if there is no work to do.

+If the document cannot be saved because it has been locked by another user, tab or window, a message is displayed to the user and the page is refreshed to reflect the current content and avoid a cascade of such messages.
 ### changeOwners(*$item*)
 Take an item that might belong to a different area and make it ours